Married (radio series)

-Married is a BBC radio comedy with science fiction themes, first aired on BBC Radio 4.
-The main character is Robin Lightfoot, a confirmed bachelor with a successful architectural practice, who wakes up one day in a parallel universe in which he is married with two children.
+Married is a BBC radio comedy with science fiction themes, first aired on BBC Radio 4 from March 1999 to October 2001.The main character is Robin Lightfoot, a confirmed bachelor with a successful architectural practice, who wakes up one day in a parallel universe in which he is married with two children.
 Unfortunately his counterpart in the parallel universe, who has evidently been swapped into our universe, is a cad, a womanizer, a swindler and possibly a murderer.
 Only the younger of the two children, Ned, believes Robin's story, largely because he reads about parallel universes in comic books.

 Apart from his previously unknown wife Leslie, and the children Maxine and Ned, Robin finds the new universe populated by people he already knows, but who are different.
 His former business partner Dirk is still his partner in this universe, but the business is writing greeting card messages, and Dirk, who is married in our universe, is an unmarried sexual addict in the alternate one.

 The ruling monarch is a King John, son of King Richard who dies during the first series.
 Richard was apparently the son of Edward VIII who got cold feet at the last minute when about to abdicate.
 King John, however, is openly gay so the prospects for an immediate heir are not good.
 While as Prince John he was known as an adventurer, setting records for ballooning, soon after his coronation he abandons the Royal spouse in favour of his gay lover, who was also his partner in his adventures.

 The place where Robin lives, an alternate Surrey, is economically depressed while North East England is prosperous.
 Some forms of alcohol are illegal, while marijuana is legal.

 Famous people in our universe are re-imagined for satirical effect.
 Tony Blair is the leader of the Conservative Party which is currently out of power, the government being in the hands of the Liberal Democrats.
 Stephen Fry is a Royal Biographer, and Newsnight presenter Kirsty Wark is a homeless waif who sets fire to telephone boxes.
 Art critic Brian Sewell is the celebrated designer and manufacturer of ultra-modern "S-plan" furniture.
 TV presenter John Humphrys is an outrageous performance artist who likes to perform naked.

 The show was written by Tony Bagley.